sleepymalc/LaTeX-Template/README.md

 ## Contribution

 The work are partially contributed to some other students, TAs and professors in JI, which would be listed if known.

-## Reminder

-The first ever **1st JIntegration Bee** is held by me and other TAs in 2021SU Vv285.
-We create a separate repo for it, please go to [here](https://github.com/sleepymalc/UM-JI-IntegrationBee) if you are interested.

 If you find any problems in the reposity, welcome to make an issue or pull request.